Melanie McGuire: Trial

-Almost three years after the crime, McGuire's murder trial commenced at the Middlesex County Courthouse in New Brunswick, New Jersey on March 5, 2007.
-Prosecutors contended her motive for murder was to take up a new life with her lover.
-McGuire persisted in claiming she was innocent and claimed her husband had become increasingly moody and unpredictable and was a compulsive gambler.
+Almost three years after the crime, McGuire's murder trial commenced at the Middlesex County Courthouse in New Brunswick, New Jersey, on March 5, 2007.
+Prosecutors contended that her motive for murder was to start a new life with her lover.
+McGuire persisted in claiming that she was innocent.
+She claimed her husband had become increasingly moody and unpredictable and was a compulsive gambler.

 On April 23, 2007, McGuire's murder trial jury found her guilty of first-degree murder, finding that the evidence established her culpability for the murder beyond a reasonable doubt.
-She was also convicted of the lesser charges of perjury, desecration of human remains, and possession of a weapon for an unlawful purpose.
-However, McGuire was acquitted of the two counts of hindering apprehension, as well as tampering with evidence and possession of alprazolam without prescription.
+She was also convicted of the lesser charges of perjury, desecration of human remains and possession of a weapon for an unlawful purpose.
+The jury acquitted McGuire of the two counts of hindering prosecution, as well as tampering with evidence and possession of alprazolam without a prescription.

-Shortly after her conviction, but before sentencing, McGuire appealed for a new trial on the basis of the story of jailhouse informant Christopher Thieme that her husband was deeply in debt and may have been killed by Atlantic City mobsters.
-However, prosecutors established that the informant was "entirely incredible and routinely and habitually fabricates stories" according to a New Jersey State Police investigation before the informant recanted and accused McGuire's attorney of suborning perjury.
+Shortly after her conviction, but before sentencing, McGuire appealed for a new trial, on the basis of the story of jailhouse informant Christopher Thieme that her husband was deeply in debt and may have been killed by Atlantic City mobsters.
+Prosecutors established that the informant was "entirely incredible and routinely and habitually fabricates stories", according to a New Jersey State Police investigation, before the informant recanted and accused McGuire's attorney of suborning perjury.
 With the story debunked, the request for a new trial was withdrawn.
 On July 19, 2007, at the age of 34, McGuire was sentenced to life in prison.

 Aftermath

 During her arraignment on murder charges, McGuire's case was dubbed the "Suitcase Murder" by various media outlets.
-Author John Glatt wrote a book about the case, entitled To Have and To Kill.
-The case has been profiled on television outlets: Snapped Oxygen Network; Dateline NBC; 48 Hours Mystery CBS; and The Investigators TruTV; Deadly Affairs Investigation Discovery, and Forensic Files II, among other true crime television shows.
+Author John Glatt wrote a book about the case, titled To Have and To Kill.
+The case has been profiled on television outlets: Snapped Oxygen Network; Dateline NBC; 48 Hours Mystery CBS; and The Investigators TruTV; Deadly Affairs Investigation Discovery and Forensic Files II, among other true crime television shows.

 McGuire's conviction was affirmed by an appeals court on March 16, 2011.
-She must serve more than 63 years before she is eligible for parole.
+The three-judge panel affirmed that McGuire must serve more than 63 years in prison before she is eligible for parole.
 On September 20, 2011, the New Jersey Supreme Court declined to hear her further appeal.
 On April 29, 2014, McGuire filed a motion for post-conviction relief, alleging ineffective assistance of counsel and newly discovered evidence.

-On September 25, 2014, McGuire appeared in court with her new attorney Lois DeJulio, a public defender, to try to get a hearing that could overturn her 2007 murder conviction, on the grounds that her previous legal representation by Joe Tacopina was inadequate or ineffective.
+On September 25, 2014, McGuire appeared in court with her new attorney, Lois DeJulio, a public defender, to try to get a hearing that could overturn her 2007 murder conviction on the grounds that her previous legal representation by Joe Tacopina was inadequate or ineffective.
 The request was subsequently denied.

 Adaptation

-In 2022, Lifetime produced a movie called Suitcase Killer: The Melanie McGuire Story as part of its "Ripped from the Headlines" series of movies for television.
-The film stars Candice King as Melanie McGuire, Michael Roark as William McGuire, Jackson Hurst as Bradley Miller, and Wendie Malick as Patricia Prezioso.
+In 2022, Lifetime produced a movie called Suitcase Killer: The Melanie McGuire Story, as part of its "Ripped from the Headlines" series of movies for television.
+The film stars Candice King as Melanie McGuire, Michael Roark as William McGuire, Jackson Hurst as Bradley Miller and Wendie Malick as Patricia Prezioso.